JAMorello/todo-app/README.md

 This web application lets you do all the basic stuff that is expected from a todo list and more!
 Not only is a CRUD app, you can filter an search through the entire todo list.

 First, you can add a task to the list.
 You must describe it, else it will throw an error, but selecting a category is optional.
-You can add all the tasks you want!
+You can add all the tasks you want and the best part is that you will not lose them!
+The task are saved in the Local Storage of your browser.

 ![Task](/readme-assets/add-task.jpg)